Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 map viewport.
 Cookies are only enabled when there is a specific `id` option set for this map.

+**height**

+The height of the output map panel in pixels.
+Defaults to 500 if not provided.

 **id**

 Optional.
 Specify an ID for the `leafletMap` control allowing you to refer to it from